Apostasy in the Church

 In the 1950s a small group of Christian intellectuals spearheaded a new movement that became known as neoevangelicalism.
 At the outset, the chief distinctive of this movement was its desire to engage learned unbelievers in dialogue, seeking not only witness, but also an adjustment of Christian language, traditions, and tenets to bring them into agreement with the established results of scientific and academic inquiry.
 Neoevangelicalism quickly gained the upper hand at institutions like Fuller Theological Seminary and Wheaton College.
 By now, its influence has been felt everywhere in evangelicalism, yet some clear differences between the older movement and its spin-off remain.

 - Most evangelicals are politically conservative, whereas many neoevangelicals follow trendy liberal causes.
-They tend to be pacifistic, to favor strong governmental action against social problems highlighted by modern media, although an increasing number are backing away from the most radical movements, such as LGBT rights.
+They tend to be pacifistic and to favor strong governmental action against social problems highlighted by modern media, although an increasing number are backing away from the most radical movements, such as LGBT rights.

 - Evangelicals hold to the inerrancy of Scripture, whereas neoevangelicals reject inerrancy.
-Although they view it as God's Word in some sense, they deny that God intended the Creation accounts and other portions are meant to be taken literally.
+Although they view it as God's Word in some sense, they deny that God intended the Creation accounts and many other portions to be taken literally.

-- Evangelicals still oppose practices like drinking and smoking, and perhaps even rock dancing.
+- Some evangelicals still avoid drinking and smoking, and perhaps even rock dancing.
 Neoevangelicals have no such scruples, although they look on smoking as unhealthy and inadvisable, and they endorse moderation in drinking.